Roygebrayel/Car-Race-Website/README.md

 ### php

-- we've added 5 php files about inserting and showing also updating data from our web page into the database
+- we've added 6 php files about inserting,showing,updating and deleting data from our web page into the database

 - we've also added a cookie php file